 Purple is a mysterious, honorable color in Chinese culture, which is used to describe the magical aura of deities, or royal palace and goods.

-Therefore, the Jiang Zi is the color of honor, elegance, and beauty.
+Therefore, Jiang Zi is the color of honor, elegance, and beauty.

 Snow Cyan — Xue Qing (雪青)

-When snowfield doesn’t have sunlight, it will look like light purple mixes with blue.
+When snowfield doesn’t have sunlight, it will look like light purple mixed with blue.